 A brief description of math courses is provided below along with links for additional information.

-MATH 086: Intermediate Algebra for Statistics and Liberal Arts.
-Designed for liberal arts, and non-STEM majors.
-Includes topics such as graphs and functions, radicals, quadratics, polynomials, rational expressions and equations, exponential and logarithmic functions, data analysis, and probability, with an emphasis on modeling and solving applications.
-Satisfies the prerequisite for Math 105 and Math 219.
+MATH 080: Intermediate Algebra.
+Designed for science, technology, engineering and mathematics (STEM) majors.
+Has relatively rigorous coverage of topics such as graphs and functions, radicals, quadratics, polynomials, rational expressions, exponential and logarithmic functions, and conics.
+Also for nursing majors who plan to transfer and get a BSN.
+Satisfies the prerequisite for Math 140 and Math 160.
 Satisfies the math requirement for an AA degree.
-Not Transferable to a university.
+Not transferable to a university.

-MATH N43: Statistics Support Course.
-A review of arithmetic, algebra, and critical thinking skills needed to be successful in Math 219.
-Intended to be taken concurrently with Math 219 and is for students who did not directly place into Math 219 or for students who would like to supplement their learning with prerequisite skills needed for Statistics.
+MATH N41: Precalculus Support Course.
+A review of algebraic and trigonometric topics that are needed to be successful in Precalculus.
+Intended to be taken concurrently with Math 171 and is for students who did not directly place into Math 171 or for students who would like to supplement their learning with prerequisite skills.

 Math Success Center (MSC): Students can receive homework assistance and supplement learning done at the Math Success Center in D-209.
 Computers are available for students to access mathematical software or do work for an on-line math class.